-The implementation of new accounting guidelines resulted in the following changes during the fiscal year ended June 30, 2022:
+The implementation of new accounting guidelines resulted in the following changes during the fiscal year ended June 30, 2023:

-- Leases where the District is the lessee were previously accounted for as a current expense in the years the lease payments were made.
-Under the provisions of GASB Statement No. 87 these leases are recorded on the government wide statement of net position as lease assets which are amortized over the life of the asset or lease (whichever is shorter), and lease liabilities which are reduced over the life of the lease by principal payments. - Leases where the District is the lessor were previously accounted for as rental income in the year that the rent was collected.
-Under the provisions of GASB Statement No. 87 these leases are recorded at inception of the lease as a lease receivable and a deferred inflow of resources.
+• Subscription based information technology arrangements (SBITAs) were previously accounted for as a current expense in the years the subscription payments were made.
+Under the provisions of GASB Statement No. 96 long-term subscriptions are recorded on the government wide statement of net position as subscription assets which are amortized over the life of the agreement, and subscription liabilities which are reduced over the life of the agreement by principal payments.